jina-ai/jina/docs/concepts/executor/run.md

 You can use {class}`~jina.Executor` objects directly, just like a regular Python object.

-One can instantiate an Executor object from a local Python class, or from the [Executor Hub](https://cloud.jina.ai/):
+You can instantiate an Executor object from a local Python class, or from the [Executor Hub](https://cloud.jina.ai/executors):

 ### From a local Python class